St Lawrence Old Church

 Percy Stone restored and largely refurbished Old St Lawrence in 1926-7.
 As the polulation of the village grew, a replacement church was build in the Victorian period.

-Mention that you found us on Ventnor Local
+Mention that you found this listing on Ventnor Local

 Seven Sisters Road